jochou02/Poker-Hand-Evaluator/README.md

-Given seven cards, this program will evaluate the best five card hand possible.
+Given a list of n cards (n >= 5), this program will evaluate the best five card hand possible.